OpenDSA/OpenDSA/RST/en/Glossary.rst

       This allows the :term:`I/O head` detect the end of the sector.

    interface
-      An interface is a class-like structure that can only contain method signatures and fields.
-An interface cannot contain an implementation of the methods but only its signature (name, parameters and exceptions).
+      An interface is a class-like structure that only contains method signatures and fields.
+An interface does not contain an implementation of the methods or any :term:`data members <data member>`.

    intermediate code
       A step in a typical :term:`compiler` is to transform the